postmannen/steward/README.md

 ]
 ```

-You can save the content to myfile.JSON and append it to `inmsg.txt`
+You can save the content to myfile.JSON and append it to `steward.sock`

-`cat myfile.json >> inmsg.txt`
+`cat myfile.json >> steward.sock`

-The content of `inmsg.txt` will be erased as messages a processed.
+The content of `steward.sock` will be erased as messages a processed.

 #### Sending a message of type Event